simon-ament/Study/content/🚑 Software-Technik/01_software.md

 ![[Screenshot from 2025-08-09 14-23-54.png|500]]

-## Hype Cycles Gartner
+## Gartner Hype Cycles
 1. **Technology Trigger:** A potential technology breakthrough kicks things off.
-Early proof-of- concept stories and media interest trigger significant publicity
+Early proof-of-concept stories and media interest trigger significant publicity
-2. **Peak of Inflated Expectations:** Early publicity produces a number of success stories— often accompanied by scores of failures
+2. **Peak of Inflated Expectations:** Early publicity produces a number of success stories — often accompanied by scores of failures
 3. **Trough of Disillusionment:** Interest wanes as experiments and implementations fail to deliver
 4. **Slope of Enlightenment:** More instances of how the technology can benefit the enterprise start to crystallize and become more widely understood
 5. **Plateau of Productivity:** Mainstream adoption starts to take off.
 Criteria for assessing provider viability are more clearly defined